ErickWendel/erickwendel-contributions-mcp/README.md

 ## Integration with AI Tools

+Make sure you're using Node.js on version 23 or superior (it requires the native TypeScript support on Node.js).

 ### Installing via Smithery

 To install Erick Wendel Contributions for Claude Desktop automatically via [Smithery](https://smithery.ai/server/@ErickWendel/erickwendel-contributions-mcp):